cpjobling/eg-150-textbook/_sources/freq_resp/bode_plots.md

 It is also a very useful tool for examining the stability, gain and phase margin for feedback control systems.

-You acan also use the superposition properties of the Bode plot to facilitae the design of PID, lead and lag controllers in control system design.
+You can also use the superposition properties of the Bode plot to facilitae the design of PID, lead and lag controllers in control system design.

 You will study the latter two applications in EG-243 next year.